 You should have a brain scan as soon as possible after your stroke.
 For people with acute stroke this should be within an hour of arriving at hospital.
 The scan can be:

-- a computer tomography or CT scan, which is an x-ray of the brain to show doctors which part of the brain has been damaged, and whether the damage was caused by a clot or a bleed
+- a computed tomography or CT scan, which is an x-ray of the brain to show doctors which part of the brain has been damaged, and whether the damage was caused by a clot or a bleed

 The results of your brain scan will help your doctors to identify what may have caused your stroke and ensure you get the right emergency treatment.